 Keep a consistent, steady eye on your performance

 Start your day by checking your occupancy, revenue, average room rate (ARR) and no-shows.
-As well as this immediate and most recent data check-in, consistently compare your performance with the previous year (in this case, perhaps 2019 is the year to compare to still, given the slight interruption we had in the two years following).
+As well as this immediate and most recent data check-in, consistently compare your performance with the previous year.
 Your PMS should provide you with solid data that will help to inform your pricing decisions.

 Keep an eye on your competitors